nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file.<br>
+   1. Launch the jar file using the `java -jar connections.jar` in powershell for windows users and termnial for linux user.
+Double-click the jar file as last resort.<br>
       Expected: Shows the GUI with a set of sample contacts.
+The birthday reminder list shows a birthday reminder message for each contact with non-empty birthday field.
       The window size may not be optimum.

 1. Saving window preferences